Youth's Lives Every Day

-Parents, family and friends can have a big impact, especially in the lives of LGBTQ youth.
+Parents, family and friends can have a big impact, especially in the lives of LGBTQ+ youth.
 Sometimes, these people are the ones who help us get the support we need – other times, it’s us who connect them with life-affirming resources.

-For some LGBTQ young people, family and friends aren’t a part of their support system at all because of things like rejection, discrimination, or a lack of understanding.
+For some LGBTQ+ young people, family and friends aren’t a part of their support system at all because of things like rejection, discrimination, or a lack of understanding.
 That can be really difficult, but we want you to know that you aren’t alone.
 No matter how your friends and family affect your life, or how you make a difference in theirs, The Trevor Project is always here to support you.
 You are a worthwhile person and deserve to be treated with respect and love!

-1. My friend told me that he felt like killing himself.
+Question 1: My friend told me that he felt like killing himself.
 I told him not to, but I don’t know what else to do.
 Please help!

-We’re glad you reached out for help!
+Answer: We’re glad you reached out for help!
 That is a brave and important thing to do.
 Your friend is lucky to have someone who cares so much about his future.

 Suicide is a very serious issue.
 Let your friend know that he is not alone, and that his life is worth fighting for.
-If he’s between the ages of 13 and 24, please encourage him to reach out to The Trevor Project’s 24/7 Lifeline at 1-866-488-7386.
+If he’s between the ages of 13 and 24, please encourage him to reach out to The Trevor Project’s 24/7 Lifeline.
 You two can even call together.
 Our counselors are always standing-by to listen and talk through any problems he may be having.
 The National Suicide Prevention Lifeline is also available any time at 1-800-273-8255.

 If there is ever a time when you feel like your friend is going to act on his feelings, call 911 immediately or get him to a hospital.
 Even if he’s upset, he will be grateful that you helped save his life in the long-run.